 By Neil Sartorio, Partner, EY

 Doing more with fewer resources is becoming an all too familiar challenge for London’s councils as demand for services rises while budgets remain under constant pressure.
 Faced with this seemingly intractable problem, how can local authorities deliver better outcomes for residents?
-In this blog we look at how EY helped to find new answers by supporting innovation, collaboration and emerging technologies.
+In this blog we look at how EY is helping to find new answers by supporting innovation, collaboration and emerging technologies.

 How did it start?